MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 * Most Power BI custom visuals should work well with personal bookmarking.
 If you run into trouble with bookmarking and a Power BI custom visual, contact the creator of that visual and ask them to add support for bookmarks.

 * Generally, your personal bookmarks will not be affected if the report *designer* updates or republishes the report.
 However, if the designer makes major changes to the report, such as removing fields used by a personal bookmark, then you will receive an error message the next time you attempt to open that bookmark.
 * In the Power BI mobile apps you can view bookmarks but you can't create them.
-For more information about using bookmarks in the mobile apps, see [Bookmarks](./mobile/mobile-reports-in-the-mobile-apps.md#bookmarks) in "Explore reports in the Power BI mobile apps".
+For more information about using bookmarks in the mobile apps, see [Explore reports in the Power BI mobile apps](./mobile/mobile-reports-in-the-mobile-apps.md#bookmarks).
 * Because personal bookmarks capture the exploration state of the current page, personal bookmarks won't capture changes to other pages.
 For example, if you have sync-slicers in your report and you personalize the sync-slicer to use a different field and capture a personal bookmark, then the personal bookmark will only capture the slicer change on the current page.